 The Triumph of Core American Values in the Epic Battle for a Grocery Store Chain

-The prevailing explanation about what took place at Market Basket is an It’s a Wonderful Life–type tale of compassion versus greed.
+The prevailing explanation about what took place at Market Basket is a tale of compassion versus greed straight out of It’s a Wonderful Life.
 The striking workers certainly embraced this dichotomy between “good” Arthur T. and “bad” Arthur S., two cousins locked in a family feud over control of the enterprise that goes back decades.
 As one fired warehouse manager told the Lowell Sun during the conflict, “I’ll follow Arthur T. to the end of the world.”

 However, the emphasis on good versus bad oversimplifies the matter and masks important questions.
 Why would workers voluntarily follow their former CEO to the unemployment line?
 How did Market Basket workers achieve their goal in an era when most collective action by labor fails?